DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-23-how-to-use-terminal-operators-in-java's-stream.md

 ---
 layout: post
-title: How to use the terminal operators in Java's functional programming
+title: How to use the terminal operators in Java's stream
 bigimg: /img/image-header/yourself.jpeg
 tags: [Functional Programming]
 ---